 Diversity, Equity and Inclusion in Radiation Oncology (DEIinRO) is a social education series targeting and discussing key issues on diversity, inclusion and belonging within the field of radiation oncology.
-This series consists of seven one-hour sessions throughout the summer or 2021.
-Each session will consist of a panel of key experts on the topic and will be streamed live on YouTube and Vimeo.
+This series consists of seven one-hour sessions.
+Each session consists of a panel of key experts on the topic.

 The Aspiring Scientists and Physicians Program offers undergraduate and medical students who are underrepresented in medicine the opportunity to learn about the radiation oncology field.
-This event comprises interactive panel discussions in which students meet radiation oncology faculty, residency program directors, medical physicists, residents and medical students who are on a similar journey, providing many opportunities for mentorship.
+This event is comprised of interactive panel discussions in which students meet radiation oncology faculty, residency program directors, medical physicists, residents and medical students who are on a similar journey, providing many opportunities for mentorship.

 Gender Equity Community on ROhub